PSU-MCECS-SAFE/SAFE/readme.md

 ## Features

 Allow students to submit anonymous feedback to the chair of the Portland State University Computer Science department.
-For more implementation details, please refer to the SAFE Technical Document.
+For more implementation details, please refer to the [SAFE technical documentation](https://docs.google.com/document/d/1MdtnJYj4y3OirrlEhxFQHG48TJet-ErY3psOXECbdkA/edit?usp=sharing).

 ## Configuration